livefreensmart/moderation-guidelines/categories/blog-posts.md

 Your contribution cannot be accepted.

-- Your contribution doesn't look relate or feature any open-source project.
+- Your contribution isn't related to any open-source project.

 "Blog posts" category is directly related to open-source -just like every category at Utopian-.
 Please, post your normal blogging content on Steemit.